 Whether you’re trying to squeeze a Paris holiday into an already busy 2020 trip to Europe, or just fancy a day trip to from London, you can definitely get your Parisienne fix in less than 24 hours.

-Here are my top three things to do in Paris when taking a day trip on the Eurostar (yes, a plane is cheaper, but let’s save the planet).
+Here are my top three things to do when taking a day trip to Paris on the Eurostar (yes, a plane is cheaper, but let’s save the planet).

 *post contains sponsored links